Frida Hansen: Early life

-Study abroad
+Studies abroad

-In the spring of 1895 Frida Hansen was able to study abroad, first to Cologne to study medieval art and then to Paris to study life drawing.
+In the spring of 1895 Hansen was able to study abroad, first to Cologne to study medieval art and then to Paris to study life drawing.
 The impetus she brought from abroad was crucial to her development.
 In Europe, the prevailing art movement was in the process of change from the national and tradition-bound to symbolism and Art Nouveau (Jugendstil).